-The EIC Forum is a platform bringing different innovation drivers and levels of governance closer together to discuss openly and informally relevant policy issues.18 The policy recommendations and activities of the EIC Forum will aim at supporting and complementing initiatives undertaken in Horizon Europe.
+The EIC Forum is a platform bringing different innovation drivers and levels of governance closer together to discuss openly and informally relevant policy issues.
+The policy recommendations and activities of the EIC Forum will aim at supporting and complementing initiatives undertaken in Horizon Europe.

-The EIC funded projects and companies are the consortia, institutions and/or companies named in a EIC grant agreement or EIC contract to receive EIC funding (from either Pathfinder, Transition or Accelerator programmes), following the successful evaluation process of their application.
-In the grant agreements and contracts, the companies or the applicants' employers (including but not limited to research and technology organisations) are called 'beneficiaries'.
+The EIC funded projects and companies are the consortia, institutions and/or companies named in an EIC grant agreement or EIC contract to receive EIC funding (from either Pathfinder, Transition or Accelerator programmes).
+In the grant agreements and contracts, the companies or the applicants' legal entity (including but not limited to research and technology organisations) are called 'beneficiaries'.
 The EIC model grant agreements and contracts are available on the EIC website.

 EIC Programme Managers are high level experts in their field that are appointed to work in the EIC for a limited duration to develop visions for breakthrough technologies and innovations, and to proactively manage portfolios of projects to achieve these breakthroughs.
 The EIC Programme Managers are subject to strict rules concerning conflicts of interest and confidentiality.